yeshimonipede/Iowa_LiquorSales_Education/README.md

-# Iowa_LiquorSales_Education
+# Final Report

 *Research Question: Our research question is: Are there any notable patterns in liquor sales based on educational attainment levels within Iowa communities?
 By addressing this question, we hope to answer if areas with higher levels of education exhibit different purchasing behaviors compared to areas with lower educational attainment*

-*Decision Maker and decision to be made: Our decision maker will be the Director of a Public Health Department.
-They will be tasked with allocating resources for alcohol awareness campaigns aimed at reducing excessive alcohol consumption and related harms within Iowa communities.
-The goal is to target resources effectively to areas where alcohol consumption patterns suggest a need for intervention.*

-*By analyzing liquor sales data, the Director can gain insights into consumption patterns across different communities.
-While the dataset may not directly provide information on educational attainment levels, it can still offer valuable insights into consumption trends that may correlate with socio-economic factors such as in our case, education attainment levels.*

-*For example, if the analysis reveals that certain communities have significantly higher per capita liquor sales compared to others, indicating potentially higher levels of alcohol consumption, the Director may prioritize allocating resources for alcohol awareness campaigns in those areas.
-This targeted approach can help address the specific needs of communities with higher rates of alcohol-related issues, such as alcohol-related accidents, health problems, and social consequences.*

-*By leveraging liquor sales data to inform resource allocation decisions, the Director can implement more effective alcohol awareness campaigns tailored to the needs of different communities.*

-*Data Source: We will use a combination of the data on sales of liquors in Iowa (from class) with Iowa's demographic and economic data available through American Community Survey.
-The ACS has data regarding the percent of the population (per county) that has a high school degree or higher as well as the percent of the population (for each county) that have a bachelors degree or higher.
-The segmentation of the ACS dataset based on different educational attainment levels will allow for us to segment and compare liquor sale patterns across counties with varying levels of educational attainment.
-The liquor sales dataset will provide us with geographical and temporal information which will allow us to consider liquor sales across individual counties within Iowa on a temporal scales as it has liquor sales over time.
-The dataset will also allow us to look at liquor sales in three different ways: revenue in dollars, volume, and bottles which will be helpful to assess liquor sales in three different ways.*

-*Tools and Methods used to Perform the Analysis: We will definitely use RStudio to perform data manipulation and data analysis.
-We will likely use Tableau to construct informative graphics and visualizations about liqour sales in different geographical regions.
-We will use descritpive summary statistics to summarize key variables, including liquor sales volume, revenue, and demographic characteristics.
-We will use correlation analysis to examine the relationship between educational attainment levels (high school degree or higher, bachelor's degree or higher) and liquor sales patterns.
-We also may run a regression analysis to model the relationship between educational attainment levels and liquor sales while controlling for potential confounding variables (e.g., demographic factors, economic indicators).
-Finally, we could consider using forecasting methods to predict where liquor sales may be increasing more drastically.
-Forecasting could potentially help the Public Health Department target which areas to allocate resources to most immediately.*

-*We will use a variety of methods to investigate the relationship, if any, between liquor sales and education attainment levels in the state of Iowa on a county level basis.
-Graphics will help highlight how liquor sales and educational attainment levels differ from county to county.
-This will be valuable information to the director to be immediately and easily aware about the counties that are purchasing the most liquor as well as the distribution of education attainment levels around the state.
-A regression analysis will help highlighti if there is a statistically significant relationship between education attainment levels and alcohol consuption levels as well as liquor sales and times.
-This will help the director determine if it is of worth to target certain areas based on their educational attainment when allocating advertisement resources.
-K-means clustering will also help hypothesis testing by investigating if there are statistically significant differences between counties in liquor sales.
-Finally, forecasting analyses will use gin sales in the last few years to help determine which counties are forecasted to have the largest increase in liquor sales over the next eight quarters.
-This information will be valuable to the director as they can target these specific counties for prioritized resource allocation.*

-*-to assess if there is a statistically significant relationship between education attainment levels and liquor sales -to find out the correlation between educational attainment levels and income within different counties*

-*Conclusion (still need to consider all results) - an informed and well supported assessment about whether or not there is correlation between liquor sales and education attainment levels in Iowa and if so which areas should be prioritized for a targeted advertisement campaign intended to reduce alcohol-related issues in the state of Iowa.
-Forecasting techniques will also provide a suggestion for which counties should be identified and monitored as "on the rise" counties in terms of predicted future liquor sales.*

-*From the regression of liquor sales on the categorical and numerical variables, it's not hard to find that some major subcategories and type of item shows siginicant difference.
-There are three major categories of gins and during the process of classificating the correlation, the subcategories of liquor show different impacts among counties.
-That is a entry point for advertisement campaign; they would know which type of liquor, which brand of liquor to control.*

-# Final Report

 # Introduction

 This project aims to aid the Director of the Iowa Public Health Department of Iowa in their public health advertisement campaign aimed at reducing excessive alcohol consumption.
-Our analyses will be helpful in better understanding ***if there is any underlying relationship between education attainment levels (high school degree and bachelor degree) and liquor sales in the state of Iowa***.
+Our analyses will be helpful in better understanding ***ifsthere is any underlying relationship between education attainment levels (high school degree and bachelor degree) and liquor sales in the state of Iowa***?
 If analyses supports that there is a significant relationship between education attainment levels and liquor sales, this information can be used to help decide which counties need targeted campaigns and resource allocation most immediately based on region-level education attainment level data.
 We will also investigate how and if other factors impact liquor sale trends (i.e. time, socioeconomic factors, demographic factors) and offer this information to the Director of Public Health so that they are aware of other relevant factors linked to liquor sales in the state of Iowa.
 This information will be valuable to the Director of the Public Health Department as they attempt to target specific regions that may be in need targeted campaigns and resource allocation with the hopes of combating excessive alcohol consumption.
 Targeted anti-excessive drinking campaigns and resource allocations in "at-risk" regions could improve the health and safety of Iowa residents.

 # Data Summary